Article

 Image credit: Mubi

-Comparison of SaaS products using red and blue ocean strategy
+Comparing SaaS products with red and blue ocean strategy

 Now, let’s look at the examples of famous SaaS products that implemented both red and blue ocean strategies in real life.
 Both of the projects we will talk about are very successful, so we can learn from their decisions and approaches in different market spaces.